vidyasagarchamle/DePolls---Base/README.md

 # DePolls - Decentralized Polling Platform

-A modern, decentralized polling platform built on Base (Sepolia testnet) that allows users to create and participate in polls without gas fees.
+A modern, decentralized polling platform built on Base (Sepolia testnet) that allows users to create and participate in polls with a seamless user experience.

 ## Features

-- **Gasless Voting**: Vote on polls without paying gas fees using EIP-712 signatures
 - **User-Friendly Interface**: Modern UI with smooth transitions and intuitive design
 - **Poll Management**:
   - Create polls with multiple options